-We have audited the accompanying consolidated balance sheets of Alcobra Ltd. (a development stage company) ("the Company") and its subsidiary as of December 31, 2013 and 2012, and the related consolidated statements of comprehensive loss, changes in shareholders' equity (deficiency) and cash flow for each of the three years in the period ended December 31, 2013 and for the period from February 7, 2008 (date of inception) to December 31, 2013.
-These financial statements are the responsibility of the Company's board of directors and management.
+We have audited the accompanying consolidated balance sheets of Alcobra Ltd. and its subsidiary ("the Company") as of December 31, 2014 and 2013, and the related consolidated statements of operations, changes in shareholders' equity and cash flow for each of the three years ended December 31, 2014.
+These financial statements are the responsibility of the Company's and management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 We were not engaged to perform an audit of the Company's internal control over financial reporting.
-Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting, we express no such opinion.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by the board of directors and management, as well as evaluating the overall financial statement presentation.
+Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
+Accordingly, we express no such opinion.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements. assessing the accounting principles used and significant estimates made by the and management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, based on our audits, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company and its subsidiary as of December 31, 2013 and 2012, and the consolidated results of their operations and their cash flows for each of the three years in the period ended December 31, 2013 and for the period from February 7, 2008 (date of inception) to December 31, 2013, in conformity with generally accepted accounting principles in the United States.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company and its subsidiary as of December 31, 2014 and 2013, and the consolidated results of their operations and their cash flows for each of the three years in ended December 31, 2014, in conformity with U.S. generally accepted accounting principles.

-Tel-Aviv, Israel March 27th, 2014 /s/ KOST FORER GABBAY & KASIERER KOST FORER GABBAY & KASIERER A Member of EY Global
+Tel-Aviv, Israel /s/ KOST FORER GABBAY & KASIERER February 26, 2015 A Member of EY Global